Cook on a cruise? You must be crazy!

 All cooking classes on Holland America cruises are held in the state-of-the-art Culinary Arts Center, presented by Food & Wine magazine -- a demonstration theater designed specifically for passengers to learn tricks of the trade from master chefs.
 Cooking enthusiasts can sit in auditorium-style seats and observe from afar with the aid of plasma screens.
-Occasionally, these classes are specifically itinerary themed, allowing passengers to learn how to make the perfect Jamaican jerk while in the Caribbean or the secret to concocting pesto in the Mediterranean.
-All of Holland America's cruises feature one-hour complimentary demos, as well as private cooking classes with the chef for $29 per person.
+Occasionally, these culinary classes are specifically itinerary themed, allowing passengers to learn how to make the perfect Jamaican jerk while in the Caribbean or the secret to concocting pesto in the Mediterranean.
+All of Holland America's cruises feature 45-minute complimentary culinary demos on sea days, as well as private cooking classes with the chef for $29 per person.

 Norwegian Cruise Line

 Norwegian offers a variety of hands-on cooking demos during land excursions.
 They also offer complimentary culinary demos onboard for leisure travelers and those attending special corporate events.
 These demonstrations are generally held in the atrium and often feature passenger participation.
 Expect anything from cupcake-decorating lessons to hands-on Japanese cooking classes taught by a teppanyaki chef.